iobis/manual/formatting.md

 Formatting data can be challenging.
 This section of the manual deals with how to format data for OBIS, beginning with an overview of dataset structure.

-Deciding on your dataset structure is one of the first steps towards getting your data ready for publishing.
-At this step, there are different non arbitrary you need to do with your data, but it is important to determine which structure best suits your dataset before proceeding.
-Then, once you have decided on the dataset structure, you can continue formatting your data.
+Determining how your dataset will be structured is one of the first steps towards getting your data ready for publishing.
+At this first step it is important to determine which structure best suits your dataset before proceeding because it will determine which Darwin Core fields will need to be included in your data.
+Once you have decided on the dataset structure, you can continue formatting the dataset.

 We have created the following flow chart for an overview on how to determine what structure best suits your data.